Festival banner

 Arts One, Queen Mary, E1 4PD

 Come and join us for Chanachur making, Masala chai tasting and Carrom board playing.
-Find about the British Bengali a popular street food snack, hot drink and game.
+Find about a popular British Bengali street food snack, hot drink and game.
 Get to know you neighbours in Tower Hamlets, the Swadhinta Trust is based at Queen Mary University of London, and we welcome you!
 With Swadhinata Trust

 Boodle Karaoke!